Sofo Line, Kumasi

-Sofo Line is suburb of Kumasi.
+Sofo Line is a suburb of Kumasi.
 Kumasi is the regional capital of the Ashanti Region of Ghana.
 It is both a residential and industrial area in the Kumasi Metropolitan Assembly.
 It is about 5 kilometres northwards from centre of the regional capital.

 Notable place

 Prempeh College a single-sexed second cycle school is in the town.
 It is a mission school under both the Methodist Church, Ghana and the Presbyterian Church, Ghana.